Thullal (film): Critical reception

+The film was cleared by the censor board in April 2006.
 Sify wrote, "The only thing that may tempt you to take a risk to watch Thullal is Vivek?s hilarious comedy track, otherwise there is nothing in it.
 The basic problem is Praveen's self indulgence and misplaced sense of self importance in his very first film as a hero!
 The audience might stomach an Ajit, Vijay or Surya playing a Casanova and frolicking with lovely girls but definitely not a Praveen Kant".
 Malini Mannath of Chennai Online wrote, "'Thullal' is about the sexual exploitation of women and about how they should be treated with respect...
 But in getting his message through, the director too has done his bit of exploitation.
 It's in the way he has exploited the glamour quotient of his women characters, and in projecting them as naïve and gullible, and devoid of any intelligence".
 Vinopriya of Kalki wrote although the story of cheating women is taken, the director sticks to the obscenity without introducing any innovation.
 Malathi Rangarajan of The Hindu wrote, "The least Pravinkanth could do is stick to writing and direction.
 Trying to turn hero seems too ambitious a step".